 through holiday celebrations, family and adult learning, lifecycle events, and working towards compassion and justice.

-Topic for Torah for Everyone
+Topic for this session of Torah for Everyone

 Rabbi Bridget's High Holiday Sermons 2019 • 5780

 When I realized, years ago, that I felt called to be a rabbi, I had a problem.
 Yes, I was a woman, and that was a problem then, and a lesbian, and that was a bigger problem.
 I grew up celebrating Jewish holidays but never going to synagogue; that was not so much of a problem.